BasedHardware/Whomane/pi/hardware.md

 You have a Raspberry Pi board that looks like this ![zero2-close-up](https://github.com/kodjima33/ADeus/assets/43514161/c9f5ce13-9e63-48ca-b930-4f13501b4de4)

-Your goal is to attach a the camera to it via a short ribbon cable that you received along with your raspberry Pi Kit.
+Your goal is to attach the camera via a short ribbon cable that you received along with your raspberry Pi Kit.

 [Here is a more detailed video](https://www.youtube.com/watch?v=zFAX4pH1BPA)